 All QSKs can also be easily extended with your own test cases to cover your operational environment.

 The base version of a QSK performs checks on test cases created with a “generic” C compiler, e.g. some reasonably common version of GCC.
 Typically, this is sufficient for certification.

 The certification authority or the nature of your application may also dictate that the qualification be carried out on test cases compiled with the exact same version of the exact same compiler that you use.
 For this, a number of compiler-specific QSKs exist — optional add-ons to the base QSKs that offer supplemental test cases compiled with the compiler in question.
 These provide additional confidence that aiT correctly handles code patterns specific to that compiler, e.g. when automatically resolving calls or determining loop iteration counts.

-The following QSKs are available at a moment’s notice:
+The following QSKs have already been developed and are available at a moment’s notice: